caocmai/Drinking-Fountains-API/README.md

 ## Making Requests

 This API has no HTML and only returns JSON data.
-Below are the processes to make requests with this API
+Below are the processes to make requests for this API

 ### GET All Drinking Fountains